risingwavelabs/risingwave-docs/docs/transform/subscription.md

 This feature allows you to monitor all data changes without relying on external event stores like Kafka.
 Compared to the Kafka sink or other event store sinks, subscription requires fewer component and thus, less maintenance.

-## Create subscription
+## Manage subscription

-Use the syntax below to create subscription.
+Use the syntax below to create, drop or alter subscription.

+### Create subscription

+To create a subscription, use the syntax below:

 ```sql
 CREATE SUBSCRIPTION <subscription_name> FROM <table_or_mv_name> WITH (